This blog was updated on the 09/06/2026

 Data from the World Green Building Council estimates that the buildings and construction sector is responsible for about 39% of total carbon emissions globally.
 Of this, building operations such as heating and electricity use contribute around 28%, while the production of building materials and construction activities, known as embodied carbon, accounts for approximately 11%.
 With such worrying statistics, stakeholders in the industry and environmental activists are increasingly calling for more comprehensive sustainability measures.
 One of the most effective tools in this effort is the Whole Lifecycle Carbon Assessment (WLCA), a comprehensive method for evaluating the carbon footprint of buildings throughout their entire lifecycle.
-It allows for better informed decision-making during the design and construction phases by taking embodied carbon into account in addition to operating emissions..
+It allows for better informed decision-making during the design and construction phases by taking embodied carbon into account in addition to operating emissions.
 This method supports worldwide efforts to satisfy environmental standards while also improving sustainability in the construction industry.

 Whole Lifecycle Carbon Assessment (WLCA) is a systematic approach that measures the total carbon emissions associated with a building or infrastructure project from its inception to its end of life.
 This includes emissions from the extraction of raw materials, manufacturing, transportation, construction, operation, maintenance and eventual demolition or decommissioning.

 WLCA follows a structured method with clearly defined stages from cradle to grave.
-These include:

 The built environment is responsible for approximately 43% of global carbon emissions.
 By providing a comprehensive understanding of a building's carbon footprint, WLCA helps architects, developers and policymakers identify areas where carbon emissions can be minimised.
 It aligns with various international standards and frameworks, such as ISO 14040/14044, BS EN 15978 and the Royal Institution of Chartered Surveyors’ (RICS) Whole life carbon assessment for the built environment.
 It is also a requirement under the Greater London Plan and the UK Green Building Council’s (UKGBC) Net Zero Carbon framework definition.